Small Business Accounting - Financial Statement and Tax Information¹

 - Metrics to Help You Manage Debt, Assets, and Investments - Learn about Financial Metrics like Return on Assets, Return on Equity, Inventory Turnover Ratio, and Profitability Index.

 - The Basics of Budgeting and Forecasting - You cannot plan without forecasting.
 Learn the basics of forecasting sales, production and cash.

 - Developing a Pricing Strategy - So, what should you be charging for the product or service your business provides?
 This is no time for guessing.
 It's time to learn how to develop a pricing strategy.

 - Company Vehicles: Lease vs Buy - Company vehicles can be purchased or leased; this article will help you determine which method of ownership is right for your business and your needs.

-- Break-Even Analysis - Are you making or losing money with your pricing or management decisions.
+- Using the Break-Even Analysis Formula to Assist With Making Financial Decisions - Are you making or losing money with your pricing or management decisions.
 This article will help you make sound financial decisions.

-- Borrowing Wisely - Finding a banker and determining whether to seek short- or long-term financing can be daunting.
+- Understanding How to Borrow Money To Finance Your Business - Finding a banker and determining whether to seek short- or long-term financing can be daunting.
 This article will help you determine what might be best for you.

 - Depreciation - You should hire an accountant to help you with your taxes.
 This section gives you basic information on depreciation to help you when talking with your accountant.

 - How the IRS Determines Independent Contractor Status - This information will help you determine whether a worker is an employee or an independent contractor.